The 17 Best Historical Anime to Watch

 16. The Heike Story

 The Heike Story is an adaptation of a Japanese war epic that dates back to the 13th century.
-However, told from the perspective of a biwa performer named after her instrument, the story gains an incredible sensitivity.
+Told from the perspective of a biwa performer named after her instrument, the story gains an incredible sensitivity.

-A dramatic period story of family, love and loss in the face of war, The Heike Story is seen as one of the great anime based on Japanese history.
+A dramatic period story of family, love, and loss in the face of war, The Heike Story is one of the greatest anime based on Japanese history.

 Another Studio Ghibli film, The Wind Rises plays out against the backdrop of World War II but is a much more serene watch than the aforementioned Grave of the Fireflies.